 When applying for your dream payroll job, how do you make sure you’re among the most promising candidates?
-Simple: Make the job easy for the person reviewing your payroll resume.
+Simple: Make the job easier for the person who is reviewing your payroll resume.

 1. You against the machine: Use the right keywords

-Managers seldom are the first ones to read job applications anymore.
-That goes for payroll jobs, too.
+Managers are seldom the first ones in the hiring process to read job applications these days.
 When you submit your information, it often goes directly into an applicant tracking system (ATS), which scans your documents for predetermined keywords.
-For example, if SAP experience is a required qualification, the recruiter will search for “SAP.”
+For example, if SAP experience is a required qualification, the hiring manager or recruiter will search specifically for “SAP.”
 A resume without that keyword won’t see the light of day — not matter how long you’ve been a super user of this enterprise resource planning software.

 Search for payroll jobs in your city and subscribe to job alerts.

-Instead, figure out what the employer wants to see and make it easy for them to see it.
 A summary statement is a good place to speak directly to the manager.
 These few sentences should highlight your most relevant and impressive skills and accomplishments.
-Use active verbs and stay away from buzzwords.
+Use active verbs and stay away from buzzwords and other jargon.
 Focus on the qualifications the job posting emphasizes.
-It goes without saying that you should submit a slightly different resume for each payroll job you apply for.
+Also, it goes without saying that it is best practice to submit a slightly different payroll resume for each position you apply for.